dannng/dannng.github.io/docs/tool_selection_factors.markdown

 ## Factor: Tool impacts

-This factor pertains to the impact of a tool on the source material, including data and filesystem metadata, and the correspondence of the data source and destination post-processing actions.
+This factor pertains to the impact of a tool on the source material, including data and file system metadata, and the correspondence of the data source and destination post-processing actions.

 Tool impact on source material refers to the effects that a tool has on material it interacts with.
 Different tools offer different levels of transparency regarding the effects they have on the material they're processing; that is, the actual actions of the tool may be more or less readily apparent to the end user.
 When evaluating your workflow, consider the set of properties you expect to remain the same prior to processing and after processing.
-While maintaining source file data fixity is often a requirement for digital archives capture or transfer workflows, you may also wish to maintain source filesystem metadata such as file timestamps, file owner and groups, and file paths.
+While maintaining source file data fixity is often a requirement for digital archives capture or transfer workflows, you may also wish to maintain source file system metadata such as file timestamps, file owner and groups, and file paths.

-Checking the correspondence of source and destination files refers to ensuring the transferred data and its filesystem metadata match those of the data source.
+Checking the correspondence of source and destination files refers to ensuring the transferred data and its file system metadata match those of the data source.
 Calculating checksums is one way to verify the correspondence between source and destination files.
 Some tools may provide this verification step automatically, while with other tools, these steps have to be initiated by the user.
 Some tools may calculate and compare checksums on both the source files and the destination files it generates; others may only calculate checksums on destination files, to be used for fixity checking going forward.

-Additionally, some tools that copy content from one location to another may not preserve source filesystem timestamps at the destination.
+Additionally, some tools that copy content from one location to another may not preserve source file system timestamps at the destination.

 ### Examples

-- Some tools used for accessioning, packaging and transfer may, on the same file system, copy files rather than move them, thereby creating new files on the same filesystem with new file metadata.
+- Some tools used for accessioning, packaging and transfer may, on the same file system, copy files rather than move them, thereby creating new files on the same file system with new file metadata.

 - On a Mac, one can use hdiutil to read-only mount many disk image files.